srobo/runbook/docs/kit/logistics/kit-testing/test-procedures.md

 Test steps:

 1. Copy the above block of code into a file called `robot.py`.
 This should be the only file on the USB stick.
-2. Check that the Pi has an SD card inserted.
-Otherwise use an SD card from another Pi.
+2. Insert the test SD card.
 3. Plug the USB stick into the Pi.
 4. Connect the 12V power supply to the brain board's Camcon connector.
 5. 3 Green LEDs on the Camcon end of the board will light.